 The FDCPA is a federal law that was written to protect you, the consumer, from abusive practices by debt collectors.
 Please note that the FDCPA typically only applies to debt collectors and not the original holders of your debt, such as a credit card company or a bank.
-Restore your financial independence with our experienced team of Bankruptcy Attorney San Diego.
+Restore your financial independence with our experienced team of FDCPA Claims.

 What Type of Debts Does the FDCPA Apply To?

 The law applies to what you would think of as personal debts, such as a car loan, an installment payment plan to a gym, medical bills due to a hospital and your mortgage on your home.
 It explicitly does not apply to any debts that were accrued for business or agricultural purposes.
-If you want a free analysis of your legal case then bankruptcy lawyer San Diego will be your best option.
+If you want a free analysis of your legal case then bankruptcy lawyer San Diego California will be your best option.

 Who Is a Debt Collector Under the FDCPA?

 A debt collector is defined by the law as any person who regularly collects or attempts to collect debts owed to another person or institution.
 Importantly, the definition does not include an institution trying to collect a debt under its own name, an institution who sold a debt but still services it (think student loans, typically) or an institution trying to collect on a debt that was not in default when it bought the debt, among others.
-San Diego Bankruptcy Attorney can stop creditors from harassing you and can even save your home.
+San Diego California bankruptcy attorney can stop creditors from harassing you and can even save your home.

 The FDCPA requires that communication by a collection agency only occurs between the hours of 8 A.M. and 9 P.M. and that they may not contact you at your place of employment if they are informed that such calls are not allowed while you are at work.
-San Diego Bankruptcy Lawyer is the most reviewed and voted best bankruptcy attorney.
+San Diego California Bankruptcy Lawyer is the most reviewed and voted best bankruptcy attorney.
 The law also prohibits many specific behaviors by debt collectors to include: